Do $K_{3,3}$-Free Latin Squares Exist?: Motivation

 If $\Gamma$ is a latin square graph and the clique system $A$ consists of the rows, the columns, and the letters, then the clique designs are known as the \emph{transversals} of the corresponding latin square (the $\lambda$-fold clique designs are called \emph{$\lambda$-plexes}).
 It is natural to call the clique trades the \emph{transversal trades}, in this case.
-It is not difficult to find that the volume of a transversal trade cannot be $1$ or $2$ but can be equal to $3$ if and only if the latin square graph is not $K_{3,3}$-free.
+It is not difficult to find that the volume of a transversal trade cannot be $1$ or $2$ but can be equal to $3$ if and only if the latin square graph has an induces $K_{3,3}$-subgraph.
 Based on switching transversal trades of volume $3$, the best known constructive asymptotic lower bound on the number of transversals in a latin square was established in \cite{Pot:2016:trans}.

-In the context described above, Problem 1 can be considered as a partial question concerning the study of the spectrum of volumes of transversal trades (or, in general, clique trades).
+In the context described above, Problem 1 can be considered as a particulal question concerning the study of the spectrum of volumes of transversal trades (or, in general, clique trades).